 3 hrs 50 mins

-Please find all the relevant event information below, and please do not hesitate to get in contact with us if you have any queries.
-All the information below will be compiled into the event road book – which will be released one month before the event.
-Final details will be sent out via email to all competitors in the week prior to the event which will include additional event details not found below.
+Please find all the relevant event information below and please do not hesitate to get in contact with us if you have any queries.
+Final details will be sent out via email to all competitors in the week prior to the event, which will include additional event details not found below.